unraid/docs/docs/unraid-os/system-administration/secure-your-server/wireguard.md

 2. Download the configuration file.
 3. Securely transfer it to the client device (e.g., via trusted email or cloud storage).
-4. Unzip and import the configuration into the WireGuard client.
+4. Unzip and import the configuration into the %%WireGuard|wireguard%% client.
 5. Protect this file to prevent unauthorized VPN access.

 </TabItem>
 </Tabs>

-#### Configuring your DNS
+### Configuring your DNS

 1. Access devices using IP addresses or fully qualified domain names (e.g., `yourpersonalhash.unraid.net`).